mitchellh/vagrant-rake/README.md

     gem install vagrant-rake

 The `vagrant rake` command should now be available.
-To use it, simply pass use it as if you were running rake locally:
+To use it, simply pass use it as if you were running rake locally.
+The various ways to call the command is shown below:

     vagrant rake db:migrate
     vagrant rake build
+    vagrant rake test --cwd /some/other/directory

 The plugin will auotomatically run your rake task on the VM, forwarding the output to you on the host.